Enecuum/docs/enq/api.md

 ## Custom Token Integration

 In several API methods, token ID needs to be specified.
 For ENQ, the token ID is all zeros.
-If the ID is different, that means it's a custom token.
+If token ID is a random hexadecimal  string, that means it's a custom token.

 To send transactions with custom tokens, use POST /tx with the specified token ID.

+To check balance use GET /balance method with the specified token ID.

 To find out the custom token fees, total supply and other parameters, use GET /token_info with the specified token ID.
-The custom token fees are explained in the [Fee Principles](token-issue.md#fee-principles) guide.
+The custom token fees are explained in the [Fee Principles](/enq/token-issue.md#fee-principles) guide.